ryuuzaki42/php7-SlackBuild/README.md

 # php7-SlackBuild
-Script to compile php 7 on Slackware 14.02
+Script to compile php 7 on Slackware 14.02 and current

 ### Installation